JAN LOOKING WOLF REIBACH

 In 2011, Jan Michael and his band performed across Northern Ireland, where he played for the Deputy First Minister McGuiness, Derry City Mayor, and live on the BBC.

 He is now with the High Spirits Music record label where his music is globally distributed.
 In 2014, his recording Tamanawas was released, which means “Guardian Spirit” in Chinuk Wawa, his native language.
-Collaborating with his long time bandmates, Tim Yett, Nathan Myers, Keith Sommers, and George Robnett, Jan is finishing up a new recording to be released in November 2016 entitled, “TWILIGHT”.
-With a new world sound, his band will be performing the recording in 2017.
+Collaborating with his long time bandmates, Tim Yett, Nathan Myers, Keith Sommers, Mark Babson, and Neal Grandstaff, Jan released a new CD entitled, Ascension in 2017 that received distribution to over 700 retail outlets world wide.

 Jan Michael has logged over 600 performances across the country spanning the course of his career.
 Prior appearances include the Seneca Casino New York, Seminole Hard Rock Casino Florida, Flute Quest Seattle, Mill Luck Casino/Salmon Festival Coos Bay, Peace Celebration Festivals, Grand Historic Theatre Salem, Portland State University, Oregon State University, Spirit Mountain Casino, Seven Feathers Casino, Chinook Winds Casino, Hult Center in Eugene Oregon, EPA Conference Washington D.C., Negril Jamaica, Waterside Theatre in Derry Ireland and a five-time headliner at the World Beat Festival.

 Through lessons, workshops, and college courses, Jan Michael has taught over 12,000 people how to play the Native American Flute.
 He regularly instructs accredited Cultural Diversity courses at universities where the students experience musical self-expression with native flutes.
-In 2016, Jan Michael worked with Oregon State University to lead an effort with 378 native flute players set the world record for “Largest Native American Style Flute Circle”.
+In 2017, Jan Michael worked with Oregon State University to lead an effort with over 500 native flute players set the world record for “Largest Native American Style Flute Circle”.

 Jan Michael is a published author of two books that subject the Native American Flute.
 “One Heart and the Native American Flute” was published by High Spirits in 2007.
 It includes both history and instruction on flute techniques.
 His second and larger book, “The First Flute”, is co-authored with best-selling Canadian Aboriginal writer, David Bouchard.
 The book is published by Red Deer Press with distribution all over the world.